t3knoid/homelab/ansible.md

 * **Deployment** of required applications
 * **Configuration management** of applications wherever possible

 By leveraging Ansible, infrastructure tasks become **streamlined, repeatable, and maintainable**.
-A curated [List of Ansible Playbooks](list_of_ansible_playbooks.md) supports standardized workflows across the environment.

 ---